Taemin: Philanthropy

 In 2016, Taemin along with groupmate Key and other artists from SM Entertainment, participated in the "Make a Promise" campaign by UNICEF and Louis Vuitton, whereby 40% of the proceeds were donated through UNICEF to children in need.

 Personal life

 In March 2011, Taemin transferred from Chungdam High School to Hanlim Multi Art School to accommodate his busy schedule during Shinee's Japanese promotions.
 He graduated in February 2012, but was unable to attend the ceremony due to the band's activities.
-Taemin has attended Myongji University since 2013, majoring in Film and Musicals.
+Taemin enrolled in Myongji University in 2013, majoring in Film and Musicals.
 He identifies as Catholic.

+Military service

+On April 19, 2021, he announced during a broadcast on V Live that he would be enlisting for his mandatory military service on May 31, serving as a member of the military band.
+On January 14, 2022, it was announced that Taemin would complete his military service as a public service worker due to worsening symptoms of depression and panic disorder.
+He was discharged on April 4, 2023.